drfleming0227/Redfish-Tools/doc-generator/README_Property_Index.md

 }]
 ```

-The combination of "globalOverride" and "overrideDescription" indicates that all instances of the EventType property that have type "string" should have their description replaced with "This indicates the type of an event recorded in this log."
+The combination of `globalOverride` and `overrideDescription` indicates that all instances of the `EventType` property that have type `string` should have their description replaced with `"This indicates the type of an event recorded in this log."`

 ```json
 "FirmwareVersion": [{